-In September 2017, we entered into a purchase agreement with GMS Tenshi pursuant to which GMS Tenshi agreed to purchase, in a private placement, 250,000 shares of our newly-created Series A Convertible Preferred Stock, or the Series A Convertible, for \$25.0 million and warrants to acquire an aggregate 16,750,000 shares of our common stock.
-The Series A Convertible was initially convertible into 37,795,948 shares of our common stock.
+In September 2017, we entered into a purchase agreement with BioLexis pursuant to which BioLexis agreed to purchase, in a private placement, 250,000 shares of our newly created Series A Convertible Preferred Stock, or the Series A Convertible, for \$25.0 million and warrants to acquire an aggregate 2,093,750 shares of our common stock.
+The Series A Convertible was initially convertible into 4,724,493 shares of our common stock.
 We completed the initial sale of 32,628 shares of Series A Convertible for \$3.3 million in September 2017, and in October 2017, we consummated the sale of the remaining 217,372 shares of Series A Convertible for \$21.7 million.

-In connection with the September 2017 private placement to GMS Tenshi, we entered into an investor rights agreement with GMS Tenshi pursuant to which GMS Tenshi received certain demand and piggyback registration rights with respect to the shares of our common stock issuable upon the conversion of the Series A Convertible and the warrants.
-Additionally, we agreed to appoint up to four new directors to be designated by GMS Tenshi, such that GMS Tenshi's designees represent a majority of our board of directors.
-So long as GMS Tenshi maintains beneficial ownership of at least 5% of our company's outstanding common stock, it shall be entitled to nominate directors to our board of directors in proportion its ownership stake in our company.
-So long as GMS Tenshi maintains beneficial ownership of at least 50% but less than or equal to 57% of our company, it shall be entitled to nominate a majority of the directors for election to our board of directors.
+In connection with the September 2017 private placement to BioLexis, we entered into an investor rights agreement with BioLexis pursuant to which BioLexis received certain demand and piggyback registration rights with respect to the shares of our common stock issuable upon the conversion of the Series A Convertible and the warrants.
+Additionally, we agreed to appoint up to four new directors to be designated by BioLexis, such that BioLexis's designees represent a majority of the Board.
+So long as BioLexis maintains beneficial ownership of at least 5% of our company's outstanding common stock, it shall be entitled to nominate directors to the Board in proportion to its ownership stake in our company.
+So long as BioLexis maintains beneficial ownership of at least 57% of our company, it shall be entitled to nominate a majority of the directors for election to the Board.

-Also in connection with the September 2017 private placement to GMS Tenshi, we entered into a joint development and licensing agreement with GMS Tenshi providing for the development and commercialization of ONS-3010 and ONS-1045 biosimilar product candidates in emerging markets, but explicitly excluding major developed markets, such as the United States, Canada, Europe, Japan, Australia and New Zealand and smaller markets where we have existing licensing agreements, including Mexico, greater China and India.
-In exchange for granting GMS Tenshi a perpetual, irrevocable, exclusive, sublicensable license in the agreed territory for research, development, manufacture, use or sale of ONS-3010 and ONS-1045 biosimilar product candidates, GMS Tenshi made a signing payment of \$50,000, and an additional payment of \$2.45 million upon the initial sale of the Series A Convertible under the purchase agreement.
+Also in connection with the September 2017 private placement to BioLexis, we entered into a joint development and licensing agreement with BioLexis providing for the development and commercialization of ONS-3010 and ONS-1045 biosimilar product candidates in emerging markets, but explicitly excluding major developed markets, such as the United States, Canada, Europe, Japan, Australia and New Zealand and smaller markets where we have existing licensing agreements, including Mexico, greater China and India.
+In exchange for granting BioLexis a perpetual, irrevocable, exclusive, sublicensable license in the agreed territory for research, development, manufacture, use or sale of ONS-3010 and ONS-1045 biosimilar product candidates, BioLexis made a signing payment of \$50,000, and an additional payment of \$2.45 million upon the initial sale of the Series A Convertible under the purchase agreement.
 We may receive up to an additional \$2.5 million milestone payments under the agreement for each licensed product upon achievement of certain net profit thresholds.
-We agreed with GMS Tenshi to share net profits based on sales of licensed products in the agreed territory, in proportions weighed in GMS Tenshi's favor, subject to adjustment as provided in the agreement.
-The agreement superseded and replaced a strategic licensing agreement dated July 25, 2017 by and between our company and GMS Tenshi pursuant to which we received an aggregate \$2.5 million in payments.
+We agreed with BioLexis to share net profits based on sales of licensed products in the agreed territory, in proportions weighed in BioLexis' favor, subject to adjustment as provided in the agreement.
+The agreement superseded and replaced a strategic licensing agreement dated July 25, 2017 by and between our company and BioLexis pursuant to which we received an aggregate \$2.5 million in payments.